Hypostatic model of personality: The self

 The self is the self-reflective dimension of mental life, which has long been considered as the central element and support of any experience, as the notion of "subject of experience" suggests.
-There is only one "me", but she is not always center stage.
+There is only one "me", but they are not always center stage.
 Sometimes people are so focused on a task that they forget themselves altogether.
 The self is in fact at the center of the experience only during self-evaluation.
 In cognitive, affective, practical, and expressive tasks, consistency of specific operations involved in accomplishing the tasks was found to be significantly higher than consistency of the results of self-assessment involved in the same tasks.

 Standard ways to tackle the self by considering self-evaluation do not target the self in its specificity.
 Instead, what is specific to the self is the subjective perspective, which is not intrinsically self-evaluative but rather relates any represented object to the representing subject.

 We have no reason to believe that the self is permanently stuck into the heart of consciousness.

 I am not always as intensively aware of me as an agent, as I am of my actions.
 That results from the fact that I perform only part of my actions, the other part being conducted by my thought, expression, practical operations, and so on.